By David Bush

-Allies have set up the website, york15.ca, that supporters to send a direct message to the York administration to settle the labour dispute in a timely and fair manner.
+Allies have set up the website, york15.ca, through which supporters can send a direct message to the York administration calling on them settle the labour dispute in a timely and fair manner.
 After the morning rally, the workers picketed at the main gate of the university for the rest of the day.
 At lunch time, students and campus allies organized a solidarity in the student centre.

 While the workers are bargaining with Aramark, the company is sub-contracted by York University.
 The workers believe that the university is responsible for the poor working conditions and low wages and could immediately fix the situation by requiring contractors to deal fairly with their workers.